K-Alpine/CV/README.md

 -  Self-stigma, chronic pain, and the role of the occupational therapist │ CAOT 2025

 ### Licensure
- - **College of Occupational Therapists of Ontario │ Registration G0104528 (_2001-2014_) │ Eligible for temporary license in the Province of Ontario, to operate as Re-entry Candidate Occupational Therapist.**
+ - College of Occupational Therapists of Ontario │ Registration G0104528 (_2001-2014_)   ││    Eligible for temporary license in the Province of Ontario, to operate as Re-entry Candidate Occupational Therapist.
+Temporary license held for 600 hours of professional, direct and indirect activity, after which full Registration may be obtained.

-## Cross Discipline Training in Interior Architecture & Design sought as a compliment to Occupational Therapy Services in the Community